PowerShell/PSArm/README.md

 ## Concepts

 PSArm is a hierarchical, context-sensitive domain-specific language embedded within PowerShell.
+The DSL tries to be as unmagical as possible;
+pretty much all the functionality is ordinary functions, with next to no AST rewriting (some has to be done with the `param` block, but that's it).
-That means, you can write an ordinary PowerShell script and embed one or more PSArm blocks inside of it;
+That means you can write an ordinary PowerShell script and embed one or more PSArm blocks inside of it, or you can call out from your ARM block into another script.
-you don't need a special separate file or a different file extension.

-The DSL is signalled by the `Arm` keyword (also available as `New-ArmTemplate`) followed by a scriptblock.
-From this point within the scriptblock, the DSL offers contextual functionality.
+You can use the PSArm keywords in any script and they will work.

+ARM template definitions are written as scriptblock bodies to the `Arm` keyword, within which PSArm offers its DSL functionality, complete with contextual completions.

+The `Arm` keyword then constructs an object representation of an ARM template, which is output when the script is executed.
+So when `Publish-PSArmTemplate` is run on these scripts, it simply executes them and collects all the ARM objects they emit.

+`Publish-PSArmTemplate` only looks for scripts that end with the `.psarm.ps1` extension so that it can support being given directory paths.
+This means you can mix ordinary scripts and PSArm scripts in the same directory without `Publish-PSArmTemplate` accidentally executing those ordinary scripts.

+`Publish-PSArmTemplate` aggregates all the templates it collects into a nested template and writes that out as an ARM JSON file, ready for deployment.

 ### Variables and parameters